MichalZelechowski/deepository/README.md

 The idea of this project is to learn neural network how to create buildings out of lego bricks.
 My intention was to get deeper knowledge about RNNs architetures and evaluate if it can be useful in discovering rules that are sufficient to build correctly constructed buildings.
-I expected to train model that is capable of constructions that he has never seen before.
+I expected to train model that is capable of constructions that it has never seen before.